railstack/example_simple/README.md

 ```
 to create a new article.

-You can check the `main.go` and controller files for details.
+You can check the `main.go` and controller files in this repository for details.